 Why has the price of paracetamol tablets increased?

-Update- our purchasing pharmacists have managed to source a cheaper supplier of paracetamol tablets so we have, from today, been able to reduce the retail price of 32 tablets to 99 pence
+Update- our purchasing pharmacists have managed to source a cheaper supplier of paracetamol tablets so we are now able to reduce the retail price of 32 tablets to 70 pence.

 27th March 2020